 The Retail Development Programme is one of the funds that can help struggling businesses.
 Aimed at new and existing retailers, the programme awards grants between £2,500 and £10,000 to be put towards the set up/expansion or marketing of a business.

-Cllr Neville Summerfield, Cabinet Member for Regeneration, said: “This month’s conference will be a fantastic boost for the city.
-Birmingham has one of the countries fastest growing retail districts, and as a result has become one of the UK’s leading authorities on offering support to new and existing retailers.
+Jack Glonek Assistant Director of Investment, Enterprise and Employment said: “This month's conference will be a fantastic boon for the city.
+Birmingham has one of the countries fastest growing retail districts, and as a result has become one of the UK's leading authorities on offering support to new and existing retailers.

 “This conference will allow for measures to be put in place to support not only Birmingham retailers, but also those spread across the country that are facing similar problems.”